mspaintmsi/superUser/BUILD_INSTRUCTIONS.md

 Execute `clangarm64.exe` in the MSYS2 install directory to open the __MSYS2 CLANGARM64__ terminal, and run:

-	cd /c/Users/$USER/Desktop/superUser 	# (or wherever you put the source to) make -f Makefile-arm
+	cd "/c/Users/$USER/Desktop/superUser" 	# (or wherever you put the source to) make